jackspirou/clientjs/README.md

 # Install dependencies
 $ npm install

-# If you want tu run karma from the command line
+# If you want to run karma from the command line
 $ npm install -g karma-cli
 ```